 - If your career goal is a regulated occupation (nursing, some trades, engineer, etc.), check directly with the regulatory body for eligibility and requirements.

-- Consult with our Counselling Services if you need help to clarify your career goals and plan the best pathway to reach your goals.
+- Consult with our career counsellors if you need help to clarify your career goals and plan the best pathway to reach your goals.

 - Review these PLAR steps.